A Complete Guide to Visiting the City of Da Nang, Vietnam

-The inviting and refreshing cooler temperatures up in the Ba Na Hills is enough to entice anyone to make the 50 km (31 miles) journey west of Da Nang on a hot summer day.
-It’s the views that will make you linger.
+The inviting and refreshing cooler temperatures up in the Ba Na Hills is enough to entice anyone to make the 50 km (31 miles) journey west of Da Nang, especially on a sweltering summer day.
+It is the views that will make you linger.

 A favorite spot for ecotourism, the Ba Na Hills boast a vast array of flora and fauna.
 Resorts, villages, and hotels built along the slopes welcome those who wish to explore the area for multiple days.
-While visitors can make the fairly easy climb up the 15-km switchbacks to the summit of Ba Na Mountain, a cable car system—the longest in the world—allows you to soar above the stunning topography and take in views of Da Nang, the bay and beaches below, Hai Van Pass, Son Tra Peninsula, Marble Mountain, the Thu Bon River, and Cu Lao Cham Island during the 17 to 20 minute ride that sometimes gets you above the level of the clouds.
-You’ll find excellent eating at both the top and bottom of the mountain, as well as family-friendly activities all along the way.
+While visitors can make the easy climb up the 15-km switchbacks to the summit of Ba Na Mountain, a cable car system—the longest in the world—allows you to soar above the stunning topography and take in views of Da Nang from above the clouds.
+You will find excellent eating at both the top and bottom of the mountain, as well as family-friendly activities all along the way.
 Surprises include a French castle built on the hill, an indoor gaming park, and beautiful walking gardens.

-Wear good walking shoes and bring plenty of water, though drinks and food are available in cafes and restaurants.
+Wear good walking shoes and bring water to stay hydrated.
 Expect to pay a ticket fee for the cable car as well as entrance fees to the gardens and other attractions.

 Museum of Cham Pa

-The Museum of Cham Pa houses a truly impressive collection of Cham artifacts, statues, and other relics left behind from the Cham Pa kingdom that ruled what is now the central and southern regions of modern Vietnam from the second century AD to the 19th century.
+The Museum of Cham Pa houses an impressive collection of Cham artifacts, statues, and other relics left behind from the Cham Pa kingdom that once ruled what is now the central and southern regions of modern Vietnam.
 Located at the intersection of Trung Vu Vuong Street and Bach Dang Street, the museum was opened to the public in 1939 by the French’s Oriental Research Institution.

-Tours are a great way to see some of the best parts of Da Nang.
+Tours are a fantastic way to see the best parts of Da Nang.
 Local guides often speak English and French and can take you to restaurants, markets, tourist attractions, and other sites you might otherwise miss.
-You can also book a tour to some of the nearby attractions outside of the city without worrying about directions, transportation, or carrying along bulky guidebooks.
+You can also book a tour to the nearby attractions located outside of the city without worrying about directions, transportation, or carrying along bulky guidebooks.

 Da Nang – Hoi An Private Tour

-Tour operator Xuan Tu (sounds like “Soong Too”) or one of her very personable tour guides takes clients on an educational tour of both Da Nang and Hoi An Ancient City.
-With stops at out-of-the-way places that most foreigners never get to see, you’ll get a glimpse of real Vietnamese life, including recommendations to eateries, hidden spots, and resorts that are the best of the best.
+Tour operator Xuan Tu (sounds like “Soong Too”), or one of her very personable tour guides, takes clients on an educational tour of both Da Nang and Hoi An Ancient City.
+With stops at out-of-the-way places that most travelers never get to see, you will get a glimpse of real Vietnamese life, including recommendations to eateries, hidden spots, and resorts that are the best of the best.
 Xuan Tu and her crew are dedicated to taking excellent care of their clients, from pick-up to drop-off.
 The air-conditioned tour van keeps the ride comfortable and smooth.